 ---

 These are all document-specific overrides for metadata that implementations MAY infer from a file’s metadata on the filesystem, its filename, location, or other attributes.
-However, if explicitly definited they must take precedence.
+However, if explicitly defined they must take precedence.

 Compatible Interoperability #